 How Long Does the Fat Last?

-The results from fat transfer are permanent.
+The results are permanent.
 Since it is a living graft it achieves a blood supply in the same way that a skin graft or hair graft would.
 Once that process of neovascularization (new blood supply) has been established, the fat grafts not only survive in their new environment but they thrive.
 This process can take several months to occur.
 The general rule of thumb is that whatever you have by 2-3 months is your lowest point.
 It will not get less, but you might see an increase in fullness over the following year as the fat grafts make the transition from survival to returning to their biological natural ways of storing fat.